 All links go directly to official Powell, Tennessee government websites.

-In addition to the Powell, Knox County Sheriff's Office, several municipal police departments operate within the county, including the Knoxville Police Department, Farragut Police Department, and others serving smaller communities.
-These agencies have jurisdiction within their respective cities and towns, handling local law enforcement duties.
-They coordinate with the sheriff's office on major crimes and regional issues, ensuring comprehensive coverage and response across Knox County.
+Beyond the Knox County Sheriff's Office, several municipal police departments operate throughout the county, including the Knoxville Police Department, Farragut Police Department, and others serving smaller communities.
+Each agency handles law enforcement duties within its respective jurisdiction.
+They coordinate with the sheriff's office on major crimes and regional issues, making sure of coverage across Knox County.

 Jail & Inmate Records

-The bond and bail process in Tennessee allows for the release of inmates under certain conditions, and information on recently arrested individuals can be obtained through the sheriff's office or the jail's online resources.
+Tennessee's bond and bail process allows for release under certain conditions, and information on recently arrested individuals can be obtained through the sheriff's office or the jail's online resources.

 Court Records